-Gardeners love perennials because they grow so easily.
+Gardeners love perennials because they grow so quickly.
 These offer beauty at an inexpensive price.
-However, they multiply quickly and can grow out of control, clumping and may even taking over other planted areas.
-To prevent this from happening, there comes a time when you must devide perennials in your garden.
+However, they multiply quickly and can grow out of control, clumping and may even take over other planted areas.
+To prevent this from happening, there comes a time when you must divide perennials in your garden.
 If you don’t divide these, they will eventually look ill kept.
-Even so, there are also other reasons why you want to eventually separate them.
+Even so, there are also other reasons why you want to separate them eventually.

-Perennials grow very quickly and they usually begin to clump together.
+Perennials overgrow and they, usually begin to clump together.
 When these aren’t divided every three to four years, then spots of these clumps often die out, leaving gaping holes.

 Protect from Fungal Disease

 Large clumps of perennial roots are susceptible to insect infestations and fungal infections.

 When you don’t divide perennials, and they multiply, these become overcrowded and have fewer or smaller flowers than those that are well spaced.